136 Objects, 136 Years

 The Milwaukee Public Museum purchased this coat from the Commercial Museum in Philadelphia, PA in 1919.
 Thought to be collected in the 1890s, this child's coat is made from fish-skin and decorated with a red and black border.
 Fish-skin coats are warm and waterproof, and are typically used as a kind of raincoat, usually large enough to be worn over a skin or bird parka for added protection from the wind and rain.
 Garments made from fish-skins are more often used by groups that live near rivers or the sea.
 Intact fish-skin clothing from such an early date is quite rare.

 The Lacandon are an indigenous Mayan-speaking group living in the Mexican state of Chiapas.
 Today, only 300-500 Lacandon remain.
 One of the few groups not fully colonized by the Spanish, the Lacandon retained their indigenous religion until recently.
 The Museum's collection includes 113 objects widely representative of the group's material culture.
 Peter Thornquist collected most of the items in 1979 while visiting the Lacandon village of Metzabok, Mexico.
 The collection is important since it reflects items before tourism encroached the area.
-The Milwaukee Public Museum currently has a page on its website on the Lacandon collection and culture (www.mpm.edu/collections/artifacts/anthropology/lacandon).
-Also, see the Lacandon exhibit in the Latin American Hall on the Museum's 3rd floor.
+The Milwaukee Public Museum currently has a webpage on the Lacandon collection and culture.
+Also, see the Lacandon exhibit in the Latin American Hall on the Museum's Third Floor.

 As an incredibly ornate piece of hunting equipment, this quiver and arrow set that came to the Museum in 1900 is a stunning example of Comanche craftsmanship.
 The shafts of all the arrows are stained a different color and are adorned with feathers.
 The quiver itself is made from cougar fur and has a fringe of cougar skin pieces that hang from the bottom.
-White, yellow, red, and blue beads are woven in a geometric pattern on the shoulder strap, as well as on the fringes.
+White, yellow, red, and blue beads are woven in a geometric pattern on the shoulder strap and the fringes.

 Children's clothing from North American Indian cultures, other than moccasins, is unusual to find in many museums.
 This little girl's dress is in exceptional condition and is among the earliest items to be cataloged in the Museum.